CraftAcademyLabs/react_native_101/documentation/02_sprint_1_the_location.md

 ### Part 1 - Styling with React Active Paper

-React Nativ Paper is a collection of customizable components for React Native that follow Google’s Material Design guidelines.
+React Native Paper is a collection of customizable components for React Native that follow Google’s Material Design guidelines.
 Rather than re invnting th wheel and style every part of our application ourselves, we can leverage on th hard work of othrs to get wonderful results.

 Install the libarary in your project.